DECEMBER 20, 2019

 Death to the tyrants, muerte a los tiranos.

-The CD is available soon after 12/20/2019 on Amazon, CDBaby, and all the usual streaming sites.
+You can hear the song, and the CD is available at https://jameskahn.hearnow.com/matamoros, which links to CDBaby, Amazon, and all the usual streaming sites.

 1 thought on “Jose Quintero, the Confederate States of America Consul to Mexico”

 Hi, just wanted to mention, I loved this blog post.
 It was